It's Nadler’s turn to take on Trump. Again.

 “Then I changed course (slightly), became President, and now I am dealing with Congressman Nadler again.
 Some things never end, but hopefully it will all go well for everyone.
 Only time will tell!”

 Those who know Nadler well say he’s not a “fancy guy,” doesn’t like small talk and is a “process junkie.”
-He doesn’t sit around thinking about his image — he's a “serious, up from-the-grassroots, bare-knuckle New York politician,” said Raskin.
+He doesn’t sit around thinking about his image — he's a “serious, up from-the-grassroots, bare-knuckle New York politician,” Raskin said.

 “You know his idea of a good time on a Friday night is reading a biography of a president,” said Brett Heimov, who worked for Nadler for 12 years, including during the Clinton impeachment, and eventually served as his Washington chief of staff.